Disney Trip Packing List for Kids

 - Cell phone with external battery charger and cord- if your kids have a cell phone, ensure that Life360 app is added.
 You’ll be able to find them via the app GPS if you get separated.

-- Facial masks, 2 per day – At the time of this publication, Disney parks require that all guests 2+ wear well-fitting facial masks (not gaitors or shield).
+- Facial masks, at least 2 per day – At the time of this publication, Disney parks require that all guests 2+ wear well-fitting facial masks (not gaitors or shield) indoors.
 Read more about reopening plans at Disney parks and what to expect.

 Book Disney Vacations with Peace of Mind

 We’re all looking for one less thing to worry about when we travel.
-Purchase discount tickets and vacation packages from my affiliate Get Away Today and enjoy price matching guarantee and concierge service for Disney World trips.
-Get full assistance with booking dining reservations, Fastpass+ and know you’re getting the best price for your trip!
+Purchase discount tickets and vacation packages from my affiliate Get Away Today and enjoy price matching guarantee and concierge service for Disney World and Disneyland trips.

 Disney Kid’s Packing Checklist Printable

 Ready to let the kids pack their own Disney luggage and park bag?
+This trip packing list for kids will allow you to remember everything needed to bring on a vacation.
 Click here for your FREE Disney Trip Kids Packing List!